Heatblur-Simulations/f-4e-manual/src/jester/overview.md

 Flying the Phantom is already a challenge in itself - doing that alone even more.

-Jester is your AI buddy for solo flights who will take the role of the WSO, so that you can focus on doing that pilot stuff.
+Jester is your AI buddy who can take the role of the WSO, so that you can focus on doing that pilot stuff.

 ![Jester Crew](../img/ext_f4_jester.jpg)

-His key responsibilities are:
+Among his responsibilities are:

-- providing assitance during take off, aerial refueling and landing
+- providing assistance during take off, aerial refueling and landing
 - assisting with navigation
-- helping you operate the countermeasures
+- helping in operating the countermeasures
 - operating the radar
 - controlling the targeting pod
+- spotting other aircraft and missiles

+and more...